hehol/t38modem/ReadMe.txt

 $ ./obj_linux_x86_r/t38modem -n -o trace.log -p ttyx0,ttyx1 --route 0@127.0.0.1 --route all@172.16.33.21

 Creates two modems /dev/ttyx0 and /dev/ttyx1

+Q. I try to use T38modem, but after run "t38modem -p ttyx0" I get a message "Could not open /dev/ptyx0: No such file or directory".
+A. Looks like you don't have legacy PTY devices compiled in your kernel.
+   You need to re-compile the kernel with 'Legacy PTY Support'.

 FreeBSD Users: You need to use  -p ttypa,ttypb instead of -p ttyx0,ttyx1.
                Remember to replace ttyx0 with ttypa and ttyx1 with ttypb